BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 > We encourage module developers to consider carefully their module's *interface* before creating the module *implementation*.

-Developers should normally develop their *interface* first, later [refactoring](http://en.wikipedia.org/wiki/Refactoring) it after they have created their *implementation* in Pure Data.
+Developers should normally develop their *interface* first, [refactoring](http://en.wikipedia.org/wiki/Refactoring) it after they have created their *implementation* in Pure Data.

 #### Import Template...